 Call Routing Rules determine how calls are routed within Pexip Infinity.
-This includes calls received by Pexip Infinity that are to be routed via the Pexip Distributed Gateway service to their ultimate destination, and outgoing calls made from within a Pexip Infinity conference (such as when manually adding a participant to a Virtual Meeting Room).
+This includes calls received by Pexip Infinity that are to be routed via the Pexip Distributed Gateway service to their ultimate destination, and outgoing calls made from within a Pexip Infinity conference (such as when manually adding a participant to a VMR).

 Call Routing Rules are always used for matching incoming calls, and may be used for matching outbound calls made from a Pexip Infinity conference.

-If an incoming call does not match an alias associated with a conference service (Virtual Meeting Room, Virtual Auditorium or Virtual Reception), it is deemed a Pexip Distributed Gateway call and it must match a Call Routing Rule for the call to be placed to the destination alias / target system.
+If an incoming call does not match an alias associated with a conferencing service (Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, or Test Call Service), it is deemed a Pexip Distributed Gateway call and it must match a Call Routing Rule for the call to be placed to the destination alias / target system.

 Outgoing calls from a conference

-Outgoing calls made from within a Pexip Infinity conference are only checked against Call Routing Rules when:
+Outgoing calls made from within a Pexip Infinity conference are checked against Call Routing Rules when:

 - Automatically Dialed Participants or participants added manually via the Pexip Infinity Administrator interface have their Route this call option set to Automatically

-- participants added via the Infinity Connect Web App have selected a Protocol of Automatic
+- participants are added via an Infinity Connect client.

 When configuring a Call Routing Rule, the main points to consider are: